For more on my philosophy on Evil, here are some articles:

 Inter-subjective morality, which means that morality is largely determined by one's local society or community (nowadays it can be applied to online groups too).

 Nonetheless, some villains from fiction do have some evil that can be applied to real life.
-Many classical villains can simply be regarded as crime lords, or people who run criminal empires or businesses, but are for some reason marketed as "supervillains" because they're rich and/or are high-tech.
+Many classical villains can simply be regarded as crime lords, or people who run criminal empires or businesses.
+However, some are for some reason marketed as "supervillains" because they're rich and/or are high-tech (like the Joker, who does not even have superpowers).
 But I digress.

 The problem with this idea is that crimes are relative to the place or country one is currently in.
-Criticizing the government is considered a crime in a few places, but in most of the world it is usually okay to do so.
+Criticizing the government is considered a crime in a few places (Hence one of the reasons North Korean philosophy fails without oppression), but in most of the world it is usually okay to do so.

-It does not mean that disapproving the government is an evil act, as that notion would be ridiculous.
-Committing murder or attempting to do so, on the other hand, is evil, at least in theory, even when you are a government official or representative.
+It does not mean that disapproving the government is an evil act objectively.
+That notion would be ridiculous.
+Committing murder or attempting to do so, on the other hand, is evil, at least in theory, even when you are a government official or representative, which could mean that we shouldn't murder not only practically but also morally.
 I am not a lawyer, so I will leave it at that.

 Being a jerk doesn't necessarily make one evil.
 Maybe it makes one less good, but not evil.
-Having an attitude problem is nothing more than a component of intuition, is it not?
+Having an attitude problem is nothing more than behavior, is it not?
+Also, what if it's possible to be a jerk and also have a heart of gold?
 Some people simply have a different natural behavior than what is normally expected of them, which could cause problems in life.
+And yet, they could still be decent in some ways.

-That does not contradict morality.
-Maybe it is desired for one to be kind and compassionate, as that would be a good behavior, but lacking in these is insufficient.
+Maybe it is desired for one to be kind and compassionate, as that would be a good behavior, but lacking in these is insufficient for goodness overall.
 Maybe the one who is deemed a jerk is in fact a good person, as evident by their deeds?
+Remember: Not all jerks are monsters, and some people, like the fictional character Gus Fring, use their niceness as a front to their true evil.

-It seems that law is necessary to have a much clearer understanding of good and evil, and not just any law, but law that would be agreed by as many people as possible, as good and as just.
+It seems that law is necessary to have a much clearer understanding of good and evil, and not just any law, but law that would be agreed by as many people as possible.
+Agreed, as good and as just.

-And maybe, the main source of evil doesn't come from the desire of material gain, but from preserving our own self-interest.
+And maybe, the main source of evil doesn't come from the desire of material gain, but from preserving our own self-interest above all.
 After all, we must care for our own skin in order to survive, otherwise no one else might do it for us, right?
+But when that self-preservation turns to greed and vanity, that is where it is corrupted, in the form of making others unnecessarily suffer for your own gain.

 As a result, some of us would not care much about morality, about justice, about equality, and would mainly, if not only, seek to satisfy their own ego, above that of others.
 Maybe the ego is the ultimate source of human evil, assuming other beings are not necessarily as evil as we, as a species, or capable of being.